-It’s not just about getting into the best school — it’s about figuring out the best schools for you.
-The EXPLO at Yale Pathways to College program is designed to help you do just that — with admissions representatives, essay writing experts, Princeton Review teachers, and college placement advisors all within walking distance of your dorm.
-(Not to mention, the experience of living and learning for three weeks on one of the premier university campuses in the world.)
+It’s not just about getting into the best school — it’s about figuring out the best school for you.
+EXPLO’s Pre-College + Career Exploration program is designed to help you do just that — with admissions representatives, essay writing experts, and college placement advisors all within walking distance of your dorm.

 In this seminar, we’ll demystify what happens behind the closed door of an admissions panel — answering your questions and providing you with sample student applications that you will learn to evaluate from an admissions perspective.